Lovable-custom-websites/residence-oasis/README.md

 Edit `src/data/appData.ts` to modify the application data and content.

 ### Adding Translations
-Edit the locale files in `src/locales/` to add or modify translations.
+Edit the locale files in `src/locales/` to add or modify translations:
+- `src/locales/en.ts` - English translations
+- `src/locales/fr.ts` - French translations
+- `src/locales/ar.ts` - Arabic translations

 ### Styling
 The project uses Tailwind CSS for styling.
 Custom styles can be added in `src/index.css` or by modifying the Tailwind configuration in `tailwind.config.ts`.